Poll: Utah voters may be ready to pass Donald Trump - ExBulletin

 In 2020, Trump took the state with 58.1% of the vote.

-Perry said Trump’s waning influence is not only evident in the fact that Utahns are willing to entertain other candidates, but also in how they view him.
+Perry said Trump’s waning influence is not only evident in the fact that Utahns are willing to entertain other candidates, but also in how they view it.

 The Deseret News/Hinckley poll found that 60.1% of Utah voters have an unfavorable impression of the former president, including half who have a strongly unfavorable impression.
 Only 38% have a favorable impression of Trump.

 Among Republicans in the survey, 50.8% have a favorable impression of Trump, while 47% have an unfavorable impression.
-Three-quarters of very conservative voters and half of somewhat conservative voters have a favorable impression of him, according to the poll.
+Three-quarters of “very conservative” voters and half of “somewhat conservative” voters have a favorable impression of him, according to the survey.

 A new HarrisX poll conducted for the Deseret News found that a majority of voters nationwide are ready to leave Trump as leader of the Republican Party.